Serving sparkling white wine in winter is a great way to celebrate the season. Photo Credit: Max Pixel

 Your guests may be surprised by how well white wines pair with winter foods.

 Many white wine varieties are perfect for winter because they complement a wide range of foods.
 Brawny and tannic red wines can easily overpower some dishes, while a concentrated Viognier or Chenin Blanc is slightly less intense.
-You’ll still get a wine with a powerful depth of flavor but these flavors will harmonize better with the dishes you serve.
+You’ll still get a wine with a powerful depth of flavor, but these flavors will harmonize better with the dishes you serve.

 Serving white wine in winter is also a great way to impress guests at a holiday party or to break out of a wine rut.
-It’s easy to get tired of big red wines during the colder months.
-Breaking up the monotony with a honeyed Sauternes or a buttery Chardonnay can help reset your palate.
-Dinner guests may not be expecting to drink still white wines at a winter holiday party, either; serving white wines is a fun and unexpected move.
+It’s easy to get tired of big, bold red wines during the colder months.
+Breaking up the routine with a honeyed Sauternes or a buttery Chardonnay can help reset your palate.
+Since dinner guests may not be expecting to drink still white wines at a winter holiday party, serving them is a fun and unexpected move.
 Your guests may be surprised by how well white wines pair with winter foods and you’ll get to share your favorite opulent white wines with friends.
+This is particularly important if your guests are wine enthusiasts themselves.
+An experienced wine collector would be thrilled to see a fine bottle of 2016 Château La Mission Haut-Brion Blanc or something rich and sweet, such as 2014 Château d’Yquem Ygrec Y sitting on the table.

-Drinking white wine in winter is a perfect way to celebrate the season, but you’ll need to choose your varieties carefully.
+Drinking white wine in winter is a perfect way to celebrate the season, but you’ll need to choose carefully.
 It’s best to save delicate styles for the spring and summer months and instead dip into your collection of racy and powerful white wines.
 Below are some of the best varieties and styles for winter drinking.

-Dry white wines that are high in acidity or alcohol (or both) are some of the best varieties to drink in the winter, because they can stand up to heavier foods.
+Dry white wines that are high in acidity or alcohol (or both) are some of the best to drink in winter because they can stand up to heavier foods.
 Sparkling wines are also ideal for winter celebrations as they are festive and pair well with both light and rich dishes.
 It’s traditional to serve Champagne this time of the year, so if you’re unsure whether you or your dinner guests will enjoy drinking still white wine in the winter, almost any sparkling wine is a safe alternative.
-If you’re looking for a wine to pair with dessert, try an ultra-sweet white wine like Sauternes and Tokaji.
+If you’re looking for a wine to pair with dessert, try an ultra-sweet white wine like Sauternes or Tokaji.
 No matter what your winter celebration looks like, there is a perfect white wine for the occasion.

-Here are a few white wines you should try this winter:
+With this in mind, here are a few white wines you should try this winter:

 Wine | Style | Bottles to Try |

-Champagne | Older Champagne has a nutty, brioche-like flavor, while younger Champagne has fresher flavors of citrus or tropical fruit. | |
+Champagne | Older Champagne can have a nutty, brioche-like flavor, while younger Champagne has fresher flavors of citrus or tropical fruit.
+Serve aged wines at special winter events. | |

-Chardonnay | Oaky, aged Chardonnay from Burgundy, California, Australia, and New Zealand is very concentrated and full-bodied, ideal for the winter season. | |
+Chardonnay | Oaky, aged Chardonnay from Burgundy (specifically Meursault and Puligny Montrachet), California, Australia, and New Zealand is very concentrated and full-bodied, ideal for the winter season.
+Serve New-World wines and young Burgundy with winter meals.
+Serve aged Burgundy on its own so you can appreciate the nuanced flavor. | |

-Chenin Blanc | Although it’s light-bodied, this variety is very high in acidity and lifts heavy winter foods. | |
+Chenin Blanc | Although it’s light-bodied, Chenin Blanc is very high in acidity and lifts heavy winter foods.
+These wines also have the benefit of being collectible, so you can save a few bottles for the future. | |

-Riesling | Off-dry and sweet styles of Riesling are the best choice in the winter because they pair well with heavier dishes. | |
+Riesling | Off-dry and sweet styles of Riesling are the best choice in the winter because they pair well with heavier dishes.
+Some styles of Riesling such as ice wine are also exceptionally rare and therefore collectible. | |

-Tokaji | Many of these wines have flavors of ginger and saffron, which complement common winter spices. | |
+Tokaji | Many of these wines have flavors of ginger and saffron, which complement common winter spices.
+These wines are also fascinating to talk about over a winter meal; they are meticulously crafted and every bottle tells a story. | |

-Viognier | Similar to Chardonnay in weight, this variety is bold and creamy and can stand up to some of the densest foods. |
+Viognier | Similar to Chardonnay in weight, this variety is bold and creamy and can stand up to some of the densest foods.
+This is also an unexpected choice compared to Chardonnay, so it will impress everyone from casual drinkers to serious wine enthusiasts. |

 How to Select the Best White Wine for Your Winter Meal